nf-core/dualrnaseq/docs/output.md

 For further reading and documentation see the [FastQC help](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

 > **NB:** The FastQC plots displayed in the MultiQC report shows _untrimmed_ reads.
 They may contain adapter sequence and potentially regions with low quality.
-To see how your reads look after trimming, look at the FastQC reports in the `trim_galore` directory.
+To see how your reads look after trimming, look at the FastQC reports in the appropriate directory based on the trimming tool used.

-## Cutadapt
+## Trimming reads

-[Cutadapt](https://cutadapt.readthedocs.io/en/stable/) is used to trim low quality reads and remove adapter sequences from the user-specified reads.
+Two software options are provided to remove low quality reads and adapters: [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) and [BBDuk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/).

 All samples are processed in the output directory and appended with `_trimmed.fastq.gz`